South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt has one win against the spread in six games this year.
+- So far this season Vanderbilt has one win against the spread.

-- This season, the Commodores are winless ATS when entering a game as an underdog of 18.5 points or more.
+- The Commodores have yet to cover the spread this season when underdogs by 18.5 points or more.

-- Vanderbilt has gone over the point total in 60% of its opportunities this season (three times in five games with a set point total).
+- Vanderbilt's games this season have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

 - Vanderbilt is 1-2 against the spread and 2-1 overall when the team scores more than 22 points.

-- When Vanderbilt amasses more than 329.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- Vanderbilt is 1-2 against the spread and 2-1 overall when the team picks up more than 329.2 yards.

-- The Commodores have 12 giveaways this season, while the Gamecocks have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.